Hai1205/CarMaster/README.md

 3. Configure the database connection:
    - Update the database connection details in `Database.java` file under the Util package.
 4. Run the application:
-   - Open the project in an IDE (e.g., NetBeans, IntelliJ).
+   - Open the project in an IDE (e.g., NetBeans, IntelliJ) or Text Editor(VSCode).
    - Build and run the project.

 ## Usage